-The Corporation's business units comprise of: (i) Mobile consumer products and services; (ii) Enterprise solutions; and (iii) Other services (HR technology services).
+The Corporation's business units comprise of: (i) Enterprise solutions; (ii) Mobile consumer products and services; and (iii) Other services (HR technology services).
 After its initial public offering in December 2014, the Corporation made several investments in various technology companies, within and outside of the Philippines.